 - Three (3) letters of recommendation from former instructors, employers, or supervisors who know the student's work.
 Letters from former university level instructors are preferred.

-- A Statement of Intent outlining the reasons for interest in anthropology and career objectives - not to exceed 1000 words.
+- A Statement of Purpose (also referred to as a Statement of Intent) outlining the reasons for interest in anthropology and career objectives - not to exceed 1000 words.
 This statement must clearly identify the subdiscipline of anthropology you wish to pursue.

 - For students whose native language is not English, an official TOEFL score of 80 is required by the University.

-All application documents (transcripts, GRE scores, letters of recommendation and statement of intent) are due in the department office by January 15th of the year in which admission is desired.
+All application documents (transcripts, GRE scores, letters of recommendation and statement of intent) are due in the department office by December 15th of the year prior to desired admission.
 Classes are entered in the fall of each year.

 The graduate application is online @ FSU On-line Application Portal